jcundill/osmosys/README.md

 I've started some basic work to wrap this as a webapp with a REST api, but to date I've mostly been more interested in playing around with the algorithm itself than providing REST access to it.

-Examples of how to run the Solver are in are in `MainIT.kt`.
+Examples of how to run the Solver are in `MainIT.kt`.